acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 Can [GPTs](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer) like ChatGPT-4 play legal moves and finish chess games?
 What is the actual Elo rating of GPTs?
 There have been some hypes, (subjective) assessment, and buzz lately from "GPT is capable of beating 99% of players?" to "GPT plays lots of illegal moves" to "here is a magic prompt with Magnus Carlsen in the headers".
 There are more or less solid anecdotes here and there, with counter-examples showing impressive failures or magnified stories on how GPTs can play chess well.
 I've resisted for a long time, but I've decided to do it seriously!
 I have synthesized hundreds of games with different variants of GPT, different prompt strategies, against different chess engines (with various skills).
 This post is here to document the variability space of experiments I have explored so far... and the underlying insights and results.
 !["Photo of a chessboard with various parrots huddled together, symbolizing different GPT versions, looking puzzled at the chess pieces.
 On the opposite side, a serene fish, representing Stockfish, contemplates its next move.
 In the background, a vigilant woman referee observes the game, ensuring the rules are followed."](/assets/gptchessDallE3.png)
-The tldr; is that `gpt-3.5-turbo-instruct` operates around 1700 Elo and, though there are avoidable errors, is often capable of playing end-to-end legal moves, even with black pieces or when the game starts with strange openings.
-ChatGPT-3.5-turbo and more surprisingly ChatGPT-4, however, are much more brittle.
+The tldr; is that `gpt-3.5-turbo-instruct` operates around 1700 Elo and is capable of playing end-to-end legal moves, even with black pieces or when the game starts with strange openings.
+However, though there are "avoidable" errors, the issue of generating illegal moves is still present in 16% of the games.
+Furthermore, ChatGPT-3.5-turbo and more surprisingly ChatGPT-4, however, are much more brittle.
+Hence, we provide first solid evidence that training for chat makes GPT *worse* on a well-defined problem (chess).
 Please do not stop to the tldr; and read the entire blog posts: there are subtleties and findings worth discussing!